-Methane emissions from industrial wastewater have been calculated using the IPCC Tier 1 methodology proposed by 2006 IPCC Guidelines.
+Methane emissions from industrial wastewater have been calculated using the IPCC Tier 1 methodology proposed by the 2006 IPCC Guidelines.

-Data on industrial output (tonne/yr) for 3 industries with the largest potential for wastewater methane emissions (Manufacture of food products and beverages, Manufacture of pulp, paper and paper products and Manufacture of chemicals and chemical products) were provided by Croatian Chamber of Economy.
+Croatian Bureau of Statistics is responsible for the data on industrial output (tonne/yr).
+Data on industrial output (tonne/yr) for 3 industries with the largest potential for wastewater methane emissions (Manufacture of food products and beverages, Manufacture of pulp, paper and paper products and Manufacture of chemicals and chemical products) were provided by MEE.
 Insufficient data were assessed by interpolation/extrapolation method.
-Central Bureau of Statistics is responsible for the data on industrial output (tonne/yr).
-Croatian Chamber of Economy processes the data.